GSG-K3/next-js-workshop/docs/Pages.md

    ![localohostbaby](https://user-images.githubusercontent.com/57558867/89462664-70fd9080-d776-11ea-95ef-64f84e8f5319.png)

- # Links
+ # Link
- in react we used links to navigate between pages
+ in react we used link to navigate between pages
  ```js
  <Link to="/">Home</Link>
  ```
- in next.js the links are used with a little difference
+ in next.js the link is used with a little difference
  ```js
  <Link href="/"><a>Home</a></Link>
  ```